DistrictDataLabs/spark-workshop/README.md

-# spark-workshop
+# Fast Data Applications with Spark

-Data and code for "Fast Data Applications with Spark and Python"
+**Data and code for "Fast Data Applications with Spark and Python"**

+This repository contains materials for the District Data Labs course "Fast Data Applications with Python".